Tetrapak0/NexusShell/README.md

 - [Releases](https://github.com/Tetrapak0/ShortPad/releases) (Executable is staticaly linked and portable)
 - [Build](#build)
 ## Build:
+### **If you wish to compile for aarch64, you must build your own SDL3 library for it with an aarch64 OpenGL3 library.
+Neither are provided, as I have no access to OpenGL3 for aarch64.**
 ### Server:
 As of now, the server only supports Windows and can only be build using Visual Studio.
 CMake and Linux support is coming.
 ### Client: